Monthly Household Spending Indicator

 In March 2025 the ABS released an information paper, which provides guidance on using MHSI data: Interpreting the Monthly Household Spending Indicator.

-Prior to Retail Trade ceasing, the ABS will continue to work with partners and stakeholders to further enhance the MHSI and provide users with suitable timely data to support their needs.
-More Information about this transition can be found on the Future cessation of the Retail Business Survey and Retail Trade Publication webpage or through contacting us at household.spending@abs.gov.au.
+The ABS ceased the Retail Trade publication on 31 July 2025.
+We will continue to work with partners and stakeholders to further enhance the MHSI and provide users with suitable timely data to support their needs.
+More Information about this transition can be found on the Cessation of the Retail Business Survey and Retail Trade Publication webpage or through contacting us at household.spending@abs.gov.au.

 Acknowledgement